UWIT-IAM/oidc-rp-nodejs/APIToLambdaWithOIDC/README.md

 The deployment of the express app was done using the [servereless Express & Node guide](https://serverless.com/blog/serverless-express-rest-api/).
 This creates a Cloud Formation stack that wires up the necessary API Gateway, Cloud Watch logs and buckets as well as the Lambda and IAM to make all of them work.

+**Caution**: This can often result in timeouts to the IdP `token_endpoint` of `/oidc/token` after user authn to the IdP.
+This was not a problem at all during the time commit `4adf571` was built 4/5.
+However, as of 4/18 with that same commit these timeouts can occur and I'm not sure what is causing it.
+The timeouts don't seem to be actual timeouts but instead maybe AWS VPC/networking related (even though this Lambda is running outside of a VPC).

 ## Prerequisites

 1. Please make sure you have read [the overview](../README.md) of this solution.